mdbloice/JIIS-MNIST-Calculator/README.md

 ![Predictions](predictions.png)

-Please read the paper for further details of this experiment.
+Please read the paper linked below for further details of this experiment.

 ## Paper